-Elmer Williams Square The project consists of 36 rehabilitated units and 1 new construction unit, total 37 units.
-Two (2) units will also be fully accessible and meet Uniform Federal Accessibility Standards.
-All 37 units will be subsidized by HCV PBVs.
-The project is expected to be completed and leased up by 2020, Financial closing took place on 6/14/18.
-The property is currently under construction.
-Planned date of completion: 7/31/2019.
-Miller Street Apartments¶ Identified through the PBV Plus Gap competitive selection process in 2016.
-The HACP has awarded nine (9) PBV units and gap financing for the project located in the Crawford Roberts Neighborhood in the Middle Hill District.
-The Project is currently under construction and is anticipated to be completed in the first quarter of 2019.
-City's Edge Identified through the PBV Plus Gap competitive selection process in 20187.
+City's Edge Identified through the PBV Plus Gap competitive selection process in 2018.
 The HACP has committed to awarding 77 PBV Units and gap financing for the project located in the Uptown Neighborhood of Pittsburgh.
 The development is a new Construction, mixed-use, mixed-income, nine-story, condominium, elevator building.
 It will have 110 units total, 77 of which will be supported by Project-Based Vouchers, and 33 will be Market Rate.
 There will be a commercial component of the property that includes a parking garage and proposed space for a daycare, after school program, MBE/WBE incubation space, restaurant, medical care facility, business center, and a fitness room.
 Acquisition and Build-Out of New Administrative Space and Disposition of HACP Office The HACP purchased office space located at 412 Boulevard of the Allies (f.k.a.
-420 Boulevard of the Allies) on September 20, 2018. is in the process of acquiring a new office space, which is expected to take place on September 20, 2018.
-The new space, 420 Boulevard of the Allies, will be renovated to suit the needs of the HACP's staff.
-The HACP will also dispose of its current administrative space located in the John P. Robin Civic Building, which is expected to take place in 20202019.
-All moving for the new space should be completed by the end of 2020-summer of 2019.
+420 Boulevard of the Allies) on September 20, 2018.
+The new space will be renovated to suit the needs of the HACP's staff.
+The HACP will also dispose of its current administrative space located in the John P. Robin Civic Building, which is expected to take place in 2020.
+All moving for the new space should be completed by the end of 2020.
 Oak Hill RAD A nine percent (9%) tax credit application will be submitted to the PHFA in 2019 for the Oak Hill Major Reconstruction of Obsolete Properties (MROP) units.
 If awarded, a closing for this phase should take place by the end of 2020.
-A Converted Awaiting Transfer request will be has been submitted to approved by HUD for early demolition of the units in the meantime.

-2017 PBV/Gap Financing RFP (MTW Local Non- Traditional activity) City's Edge: In process of preparing for financial closing by the end of 2018.
-(For more details, refer to the "City's Edge" section above.)
-Lemington Senior Housing: In process of planning and predevelopment including other funding applications.
-54 PBV Units, 54 Total Units Western Restoration: In process of planning and predevelopment including other funding applications.
+A Converted Awaiting Transfer request has been approved by HUD for early demolition of the units in the meantime.
+2017 PBV/Gap Financing RFP (MTW Local Non- Traditional activity) Lemington Senior Housing: In the process of predevelopment of 54 PBV Units for a Total of 54 Units.
 2018 PBV/Gap Financing RFP (MTW Local Non- Traditional activity) City's Edge: In the process of preparing for financial closing by the end of 2019.
 (For more details, refer to the "City's Edge" section above.)
 North Negley Residences: In process of planning and predevelopment.
 10 PBV Units, 77 Total Units New Granada Square: In process of predevelopment.
-10 PBV Units, 40 Total Units Herron Ave/Ossippee Homes: In process of planning and predevelopment 24 PBV Units, 24 Total Units Western Restoration: In process of planning and predevelopment including other funding applications.
-24 PBV Units, 96 Total Units New Grenada Square: In process of predevelopment 10 PBV Units, 40 Total Units Lexington Technology Park: In process of planning and predevelopment 50 PBV Units, 125 Total Units
+10 PBV Units, 40 Total Units Herron Ave/Ossipee Homes: In process of planning and predevelopment 24 PBV Units, 24 Total Units Western Restoration: In process of planning and predevelopment including other funding applications.
+24 PBV Units, 96 Total Units Lexington Technology Park: In process of planning and predevelopment 50 PBV Units, 125 Total Units